alimfeld/dotfiles/README.md

 ## 🎨 Colors

-WezTerm, Neovim and K9s are setup with the [gruvbox](https://github.com/gruvbox-community/gruvbox) color scheme.
-Fish and tmux rely on the colors from the terminal palette.
+The tools are setup with the [catppuccin](https://catppuccin.com/) color scheme.

 ## 📦 Dependencies